sverbanic/sv-diss/README.md

 # sv_diss
-LaTeX files and directories used in my doctoral dissertation
+LaTeX and figure files used in my dissertation